DavidFarrell/europeanbioinvasions.ecologygames.eu/content/homepage/6games.md

 ![image of events](images/events.png)

-Every round a new event card is revealed as time passes and the invasive species proress.
+Every round a new event card is revealed as time passes and the invasive species grow and spread.
 These event cards put pressure on players to adapt and work together.

 Players come up with proposals of management actions on how to manage the invasive species and the impact it has.